-The aforementioned share swap will result in KHC acquiring the entirety of the issued shares of UHC from its existing shareholders, thereby becoming the sole shareholder of UHC.

-In consideration for the Company and the remaining shareholders of UHC transferring their shares in UHC to KHC, KHC will issue up to 176,809,253 ordinary voting shares of KHC to such shareholders, at a per share price of LKR 14.96/- as detailed below.
+This share swap/private placement will result in the Company acquiring all of the shares of UHC from its existing shareholders, thereby becoming the sole shareholder of UHC.
+In consideration of the Company acquiring the said shares of UHC from its existing shareholders, the Company will issue upto 176,809,253 ordinary voting shares of the Company to such shareholders of UHC, at a per share price of LKR 14.96/-, in the respective proportions mentioned below.

-Name of Shareholder of UHC Existing shares in UHC Consideration Ceylon Hotels Corporation PLC - i.e. the Company 201,130,633 Valued at LKR 3,066,157,660/-, of which, (i) LKR 1,164,835,549/-shall be set off by KHC for the amount payable by the Company to KHC; The number of shares of KHC calculated at a per share value of LKR 14.96/- attributable to this sum of LKR 1,164,835,549/- is 77,863,339.
-However, such shares will not be issued to CHC, as LKR 1,164,835,549/- is set off against the payables due from CHC to KHC. (ii) 127,093,724 ordinary voting shares of KHC shall be issued to the Company for the balance consideration of LKR 1,901,322,111/, calculated at a per share value of LKR 14.96/- Ceylon Hotels Investment (Pvt) Ltd (Affiliate Company) 48,787,312 Valued at LKR 743,743,446/-, which shall be settled by way of issuance of 49,715,471 ordinary voting shares of KHC to Ceylon Hotels Investment (Pvt) Ltd., calculated at a per share value of LKR 14.96/- Ceylon Hotel Holdings (Private) Limited (Intermediary Parent) 28 Valued at LKR 434/-, which shall be settled by way of issuance of 29 ordinary voting shares of KHC to Ceylon Hotel Holdings (Private) Limited, calculated at a per share value of LKR 14.96/- Estate of the Late Don Simon Gunasekara 28 Valued at LKR 434/-, which shall be settled by way of issuance of 29 ordinary voting shares of KHC to the Estate of the Late Don Simon Gunasekara, calculated at a per share value of LKR 14.96/-
+Name of Shareholder of UHC Existing shares in UHC Consideration Ceylon Hotels Corporation PLC 201,130,633 Valued at LKR 3,066,157,660/-, of which; (Parent Entity) LKR 1,164,835,549/- shall be set off by the Company for the amount payable by Ceylon Hotels Corporation PLC to the Company; The number of shares of KHC calculated at a per share value of LKR 14.96/- attributable to this sum of LKR 1,164,835,549/- is 77,863,339.
+However, such shares will not be issued to Ceylon Hotels Corporation PLC, as LKR 1,164,835,549/- is set off against payables due from Ceylon Hotels Corporation PLC to KHC. (ii) 127,093,724 of ordinary voting shares of the Company shall be issued to Ceylon Hotels Corporation PLC for the balance consideration of LKR 1,901,322,111/-, calculated at a per share value of LKR 14.96/- Ceylon Hotels Investment (Pvt) Ltd (Affiliate Company) 48,787,312 Valued at LKR 743,743,446/-, which shall be settled by way of issuance of 49,715,471 ordinary voting shares of the Company to Ceylon Hotels Investment (Pvt) Ltd., calculated at a per share value of LKR 14.96/ Ceylon Hotel Holdings (Private) Limited (Intermediary Parent) 28 Valued at LKR 434/-, which shall be settled by way of issuance of 29 ordinary voting shares of the Company to Ceylon Hotel Holdings (Private) Limited., calculated at a per share value of LKR 14.96/- Estate of the Late Don Simon Gunasekara 28 Valued at LKR 434/-, which shall be settled by way of issuance of 29 ordinary voting shares of the Company to the Estate of the Late Don Simon Gunasekara, calculated at a per share value of LKR 14.96/-

-\The Company has been informed that the Board of KHC has obtained an independent valuation report from BDO Consulting (Pvt) Ltd., to derive an independent opinion on the valuation that is being considered for the share swap/private placement.
+The Board has obtained an independent valuation report from BDO Consulting (Pvt) Ltd. to derive an independent opinion on the valuation that is being considered for the share swap/private placement.
 The above values are based on the said independent report.
-The per share price of LKR 14.96 is based on adjusted net assets value of KHC as determined by the said independent valuer, and the said price is at a premium to the closing market price on the date of the board resolution by KHC, such date being 19th January 2023.
-The shareholders should note that the Board of KHC has rounded up the per share value of KHC of LKR 14.9593 provided in the independent valuation report, to a two (02) decimal figure value of LKR 14.96/-.
+The per share price of LKR 14.96 is based on adjusted net assets value of the Company as determined by the said independent valuer, and the said price is at a premium to the closing market price on the date of the board resolution, such date being 19th January 2023.
+The shareholders should note that the Board of the Company has rounded up the per share value of KHC of LKR 14.9593 provided in the independent valuation report, to a two (02) decimal figure value of LKR 14.96/-.